The median earnings high school of Nampa, ID was $24,556 in 2016. The median earnings high school of Sioux City, IA was $26,320 in 2016.

 This dataset contains the budget and actual revenue self-reported by each city via their yearly budget forms filed with the Department of Management.
 Actual revenue data lags budget expenditures by a couple of fiscal years.

-The dataset contains the name, gender, county or city of residence (when possible), official title, total salary received during each fiscal year, base salary for the employee, and traveling and subsistence expense reimbursed to state personnel.
+The dataset contains the name, gender, county or city of residence (when possible), official title, total salary received during each fiscal year, base salary for the employee, and traveling and subsistence expense reimbursed to state personnel beginning with Fiscal Year 2007.
 A status of "TERMINATED" in the column providing the base salary does not indicate that the employee was fired, only that the person no longer works in that position.

 Companies Self-Insured for Workers' Compensation in the State of Iowa pursuant to Section 87.11, Code of Iowa